krancour/brignext/PROPOSAL.md

 is created automatically, but initially has no roles assigned (see section on authorization).
 Roles may be granted by a user manager or project admin.
-It is proposed that users, once registered _cannot_ be deleted since nothing prevents a deleted user from re-registering (although having no permissions upon doing so).
-The benefits of _keeping_ the user account and thereby maintaining the relational integrity of the underlying data store seem to outweight the finality of hard-deleting the account.
+It is proposed that users, once registered _cannot_ be deleted since nothing prevents a deleted user from re-registering.
+The benefits of _keeping_ but disabling the user account and thereby maintaining the relational integrity of the underlying data store seem to outweight the finality of hard-deleting the account.
 Users who require their Brigade access to be revoked can therefore have their accounts _locked_ (instead of deleted) by a user manager.

 Non-human users-- such as event gateways-- will utilize service accounts that human Brigade administrators may manage directly using the CLI/API.
-Service accounts will authenticate by means of non-expiring, but revokable, bearer tokens.
+Service accounts will authenticate by means of non-expiring but revokable bearer tokens.
 (Note these are _not_ Kubernetes service accounts; but _Brigade_ service accounts.)